Anton Vaino

 Anton Eduardovich Vaino (Антон Эдуардович Вайно; born 17 February 1972) is a Russian diplomat and politician of Estonian descent.
 Currently he is the Chief of Staff of the Presidential Executive Office.
 Vaino is the grandson of Karl Vaino, the former First Secretary of the Communist Party of Estonia.

 He has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.

 Biography

-Vaino graduated from the Moscow State Institute of International Relations at the Russian Foreign Ministry in 1996, with a degree in international relations.
+Vaino graduated from the Moscow State Institute of International Relations in 1996, with a degree in international relations.

 He worked in the Embassy of Russia in Tokyo and later in the Second Asian Department at the Russian Foreign Ministry.
 Vaino joined the Russian Presidential Protocol Directorate in 2002.
 He worked as deputy head of the Presidential Protocol Scheduling Directorate.
 He was named to first deputy head of this department in 2007, then deputy chief of the Government Staff, later chief of the Prime Minister's Protocol and deputy chief of the Government Staff in 2008.

 In 2016 he claimed to invent a nooscope which he claimed was an instrument for analyzing the noosphere equivalent to a microscope in importance.

 He is the author of Image of Victory, and has a published academic article, The Capitalization of the Future.